Philipp Franz von Siebold: Arrival in Japan

-On 28 June 1823, after only a few months in the Dutch East Indies, Siebold was posted as resident physician and scientist to Dejima, a small artificial island and trading post at Nagasaki, and arrived there on 11 August 1823.
+On 28 June 1823, after only a few months in the Dutch East Indies, von Siebold was posted as resident physician and scientist to Dejima, a small artificial island and trading post at Nagasaki, and arrived there on 11 August 1823.
 During an eventful voyage to Japan he only just escaped drowning during a typhoon in the East China Sea.
 As only a very small number of Dutch personnel were allowed to live on this island, the posts of physician and scientist had to be combined.
 Dejima had been in the possession of the Dutch East India Company (known as the VOC) since the 17th century, but the Company had gone bankrupt in 1798, after which a trading post was operated there by the Dutch state for political considerations, with notable benefits to the Japanese.

 The European tradition of sending doctors with botanical training to Japan was a long one.
 Sent on a mission by the Dutch East India Company, Engelbert Kaempfer (1651–1716), a German physician and botanist who lived in Japan from 1690 until 1692, ushered in this tradition of a combination of physician and botanist.
 The Dutch East India Company did not, however, actually employ the Swedish botanist and physician Carl Peter Thunberg (1743–1828), who had arrived in Japan in 1775.

 Medical practice

-Japanese scientists invited Siebold to show them the marvels of western science, and he learned in return through them much about the Japanese and their customs.
-After curing an influential local officer, Siebold gained the permission to leave the trade post.
+Japanese scientists invited von Siebold to teach them western science.
+After curing an influential local officer, von Siebold gained the permission to leave the trade post.
 He used this opportunity to treat Japanese patients in the greater area around the trade post.
-Siebold is credited with the introduction of vaccination and pathological anatomy for the first time in Japan.
+Von Siebold is credited with the introduction of vaccination and pathological anatomy for the first time in Japan.

-In 1824, Siebold started a medical school in Nagasaki, the Narutaki-juku, that grew into a meeting place for around fifty students.
+In 1824, von Siebold started a medical school in Nagasaki, the Narutaki-juku, that grew into a meeting place for around fifty students.
 They helped him in his botanical and naturalistic studies.
 The Dutch language became the lingua franca (common spoken language) for these academic and scholarly contacts for a generation, until the Meiji Restoration.

 His patients paid him in kind with a variety of objects and artifacts that would later gain historical significance.
 These everyday objects later became the basis of his large ethnographic collection, which consisted of everyday household goods, woodblock prints, tools and hand-crafted objects used by the Japanese people.

 Japanese family

-During his stay in Japan, Siebold "lived together" with Kusumoto Taki (楠本滝), who gave birth to their daughter Kusumoto (O-)Ine in 1827.
-Siebold used to call his wife "Otakusa" (probably derived from O-Taki-san) and named a Hydrangea after her.
+During his stay in Japan, von Siebold "lived together" with Kusumoto Taki 楠本滝, who gave birth to their daughter Kusumoto (O-)Ine in 1827.
+Von Siebold used to call his wife "Otakusa" (probably derived from O-Taki-san) and named a Hydrangea after her.
 Kusumoto Ine eventually became the first Japanese woman known to have received a physician's training and became a highly regarded practicing physician and court physician to the Empress in 1882.
 She died at court in 1903.